chapel-lang/chapel/doc/rst/tools/chapel-py/chapel-py.rst

 Python bindings for Chapel's frontend library, Dyno.

-The purpose of this library is to allow programmers to clearly create tools for the Chapel programming languages that would be more difficult to write using C++ (the native language in which the Chapel frontend library is written).
+The purpose of this library is to allow programmers to clearly create tools for the Chapel programming language that would be more difficult to write using C++ (the native language in which the Chapel frontend library is written).

 For example, here's a toy program that prints the names of all things declared